Working in our department

 - Family leave: maternity, paternity, parental and adoption leave schemes are in operation

 The department is supportive of individuals who want to explore options for flexible working, such as working part-time or condensed hours, even where a formal request under the University policy would not be possible.
-Line managers and individuals are encouraged to discuss options with Clare Wickings, Personnel Officer.
+Line managers and individuals are encouraged to discuss options with Clare Wickings, MR Manager.

 Athena SWAN Charter - supporting gender equality in science, engineering and technology